Beth Kustan, Midyat: History

 The village was officially named Alagöz in the 1930s as a result of the state's turkification policy.
+The Mukhtar of Beth Kustan was killed in suspicious circumstances in the 1960s.
+The population was 666 in 1966.
+There were 620 Turoyo-speaking Christians in 155 families at Beth Kustan in 1966.
 Most of the village's population were forced to leave in the 1960s and 1970s due to the Kurdish–Turkish conflict and emigrated abroad to the Netherlands, Germany, and Switzerland.
 In 1993, it was alleged that seven villagers were detained and tortured by Turkish paramilitaries.
+The village was transferred from the district of Dargeçit to Midyat District in 1996.
+There were less than twenty Syriac families at the village by 2014.
 On 12 February 2015, Beth Kustan was restored as the official name of the village.
+The Church of Mor Eliyo was restored by people in the diaspora.
+In March 2022, the Assyrian Democratic Organization and other organisations sent a letter of protest to the Ministry of Agriculture and Forestry and the Governor of Mardin regarding the encroachment of forest land near Beth Kustan and Derqube.